-\textbf{Stage $\mathrm{\mathbf{N4}}$: Updating the parameter species (transitioning to feedforward phase).} This stage marks the end of a learning iteration, where the $G$ species accumulated during the \mrm{N3} stage are used to update the parameter species $P$ according to the gradient descent formulation: $\theta^{\mathrm{new}} = \theta^{\mathrm{old}} - \eta \bs g_\theta$.
-Observe that this expression involves two algebraic operations: (i) rational multiplication of $\eta$ and $\bs g_\theta$ to obtain $\Delta \theta = \eta \bs g_\theta$ and (ii) subtraction of $\Delta \theta$ from the current parameters $\theta$.
-Here, for simplicity, we set $\eta = 1$ so that this combined computation can be implemented using a subtraction CRN (see SI Text S4), where the $G^-$ species feed positively and the $G^+$ species feed negatively into the $P$ species via the reactions $G^- \xrightarrow[]{} P$ and $G^+ + P \xrightarrow[]{} \Phi$.
-We discuss alternate CRN designs for the $\eta < 1$ case in SI Text S4 and in the Discussion section.
-In addition to the parameter update, this stage also flushes the non-parametric and non-gradient species $Z$, $A$, and $X$ from the circuit through decay reactions $\{Z, A, X\}\rightarrow \Phi$, resetting the system for the next learning iteration.
+\textbf{Stage $\mathrm{\mathbf{N4}}$: Updating the parameter species (transitioning into the feedforward phase).} This stage marks the end of a learning iteration, where the $G$ species accumulated during the \mrm{N3} stage are used to update the parameter species $P$.
+This update follows the gradient descent formulation ($\theta^{\mathrm{new}} = \theta^{\mathrm{old}} - \eta \bs g_\theta$) comprising two algebraic operations: (i) rational multiplication of $\eta$ and $\bs g_\theta$ to obtain $\Delta \theta = \eta \bs g_\theta$ and (ii) subtraction of $\Delta \theta$ from current parameters $\theta$.
+Here, for simplicity, we set $\eta = 1$ so that this combined computation can be implemented using a subtraction CRN (see SI Text S4), where the $G^-$ species feed positively and the $G^+$ species feed negatively into the $P$ species through the reactions $G^- \xrightarrow[]{} P$ and $G^+ + P \xrightarrow[]{} \Phi$.
+We discuss alternative CRN formulations for the case where $\eta < 1$ in SI Text S4.
+In addition to the parameter update, this stage also flushes the non-parametric and non-gradient species $Z$, $A$, and $X$ using the decay reactions $\{Z, A, X\}\rightarrow \Phi$, to reset the system for the next learning iteration.